collective/awesome-volto/README.md

 ## Open-source websites built with Volto

-The following websites have been built with Volto and you can find their complete source code by following their links:
+The following websites have been built with Volto and you can find their complete source code by following their links.
+Please note that complex websites are built on top of Volto addons and most of the times they're just an empty shell for the addons.
+You should check the dependencies in their package.json for more details.

 - [Forest Information System for Europe](https://github.com/eea/forests-frontend) - Volto project for [Forest Information System for Europe website](https://forest.eea.europa.eu)
 - [Freshwater Information System for Europe](https://github.com/eea/freshwater-frontend) - Volto project for [Freshwater Information System for Europe website](https://water.europa.eu/freshwater)